slamora/brackets-wiki/Brackets-app-command-line-arguments.md

 ## Implementation Notes

 CEF has a utility class named [CefCommandLine](http://magpcss.org/ceforum/apidocs3/projects/%28default%29/CefCommandLine.html) that we believe  will be sufficient for our purposes.
-If it isn't, there are alternatives available.
+If it isn't, there are open source alternatives available.
 One of these is the **Boost** [program.options](http://www.boost.org/libs/program_options/) library.

 ## Questions